CameronWard301/communication_scheduler/integration-tests/README.md

 This project is used to run end to end integration tests against all the following components.
 This runs automatically as a Kubernetes job when upgrading or installing the Kubernetes cluster using the [helm chart](../deployment/helm).
 It takes about 7-10 minutes to run all the tests successfully.

+> [!IMPORTANT]
+> The integration tests read and write to the gateway database, and the Temporal cluster.
+Running this in production may modify user data and schedules if the tests are not configured correctly.

 Components tested:
 - [History API](../history-api)
 - [Auth API](../auth-api)